HabanaAI/Snapshot_For_Debug/README.md

 $ sudo docker ps
 ```

 Note the container ID of this docker session, and run `gather_info_host.py` with that container ID.
-You can pass the same --outdir argument as you did for `gather_info_docker.py`. `gather_info_host.py` will create a separate sub-directory called "gather_info_host" under this outdir.
+You can pass the same --outdir argument as you did for `gather_info_docker.py`. `gather_info_host.py` will create a separate sub-directory called `gather_info_host` under this outdir.

 ```bash
 $ cd /path/to/Snapshot_For_Debug/src